emideepak/AgriFloodNet/README.md

 6. Run Testing.py python code on Anaconda

+7. Run the DecisionFusion.py python code on Anaconda

-7. The above steps are executed for both before and after Flood in Sentinel 1, 2 images.
+8. The above steps are executed for both before and after Flood in Sentinel 1, 2 images.

-8. Run ChangeDetection.py python code on Anaconda
+9. Run ChangeDetection.py python code on Anaconda
 The final change map is stored in `ChangeMap.png`